The HR strategy for researchers - HRS4R

 In October 2018, former Vice-Chancellor Björn Brorström made a formal decision stating that the University of Borås was to apply for the HR Excellence in Research Award.
 In connection to this, the Vice-Chancellor's Advisory Council was selected as the steering committee and a project group was assembled, responsible for coordinating the project and the application.
 During 2019-2020, the project group worked on writing the application and identifying development areas and during early 2020 reference groups were involved in the project.
 The final application was sumbitted to EURAXESS on 15 December 2020 and in May 2021 EURAXESS decided to approve University of Borås application, which gives the university the right to use the "HR Excellence in Research" award.
 The award means that the university has been evaluated and approved by the EU Commission for implementation of the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers.

 Activites in the action plan are now beeing implemented and is part of the university's ordinary development and quality assurance work.
 In May 2023, an interim assessment will be handed in to the European Commission.
 The implementation work is coordinated from the Vice-Chancellor’s Executive Office.

 Feedback and Questions

-The project requires the involvement of a broad range of researchers as well as administrative staff and management, and the opportunity to give feedback.
-This has been carried out in different ways, including workshops with the reference groups with staff selected by Dean of Faculties and Head of Professional Services.
+In all phases the project requires involvement of a broad range of researchers as well as administrative staff and management, and the opportunity to give feedback.
+So far this has been carried out in different ways, including workshops with the reference groups with staff selected by Dean of Faculties and Head of Professional Services.
 Another possibility was to give feedback through an online form.